 You can only earn these profits if you keep in line with market trends and rents.
 If you lag behind the market, over time it will add up to thousands of lost income.

 Did you know you cannot increase the rent if it has already been increased within the last six months?
 Yes, interestingly enough, rent can only be increased after a time frame of 6 months.

 You can have a 6-month lease and increase it at the end.
 If you can have a 12 months lease and have it increase at the 6 months mark as long as that is pre-written into the lease when signed.

 Realise too that every time you do an increase, your tenant’s bond is now not four week’s rent.
 It’s slightly less.
 So you need to get your tenants to top their bond up with the RTA

 Rent should not be increased in an excessive manner.
 Any rental increase you do needs to be justified.

 So, for example, you can’t increase the rent to $750 PW if all other comparable properties in the area around are renting for $600 PW.
 If you try to increase the rent considerably above market the tenant can take action against you to stop this from happening.
 So it’s important to keep within legislation when doing increases.

 The small increase will amount to an additional $7,800 over a period of 3 years.
-It will maximise your return and protects your investment too.
+It will maximise your return and protect your investment too.

 Get in contact with Asset Agents and take advantage of our free remote rental appraisal.
 That’s a good place to start.
 We will start by performing a comparable market analysis to get an idea of how much you are behind in terms of rent.
-With us, you can rest assured that you will never be in the loss while renting out your investment property.
-You’ve got nothing to lose its a free service.
-You can then take the information to your current property manager or if you self manage make a plan with your tenant and give them notice and some increases.
+With us, you can rest assured that you will never be in a loss while renting out your investment property.
+You’ve got nothing to lose, it’s a free service.
+You can then take the information to your current property manager or if you self-manage make a plan with your tenant and give them notice and some increases.